Subodh Das (politician)

 Subodh Das was an Indian politician belonging to Communist Party of India (Marxist).
-He was elected as a member of Tripura Legislative Assembly from Panisagar eight consecutive times.
+He was elected as a member of the Tripura Legislative Assembly from Panisagar eight consecutive times.

 Biography

 Das was born on 1 September 1947 in Habiganj, Sylhet to Bihari Das and Nolini Das.
 Later they moved to Tripura.

-Das became a member of Communist Party of India (Marxist) in 1965.
-He served as a member of Tripura Legislative Assembly from Panisagar from 1977 to 2018.
-He also served as Panchayet Minister of Tripura Government from 1993 to 2004.
-He was a member of Communist Party of India (Marxist) Committee of Tripura from 1978 to 2013.
+Das became a member of the Communist Party of India (Marxist) in 1965.
+He served as a member of the Tripura Legislative Assembly from Panisagar from 1977 to 2018.
+He also served as Panchayet Minister of the Tripura Government from 1993 to 2004.
+He was a member of the Communist Party of India (Marxist) Committee of Tripura from 1978 to 2013.

 Das died on 24 February 2019 in G. P. Pant Hospital, Agartala.